Hellboy (franchise): Animated films

 On November 9, 2005, IDT Entertainment issued a press release announcing that the company had licensed the rights to develop "animated content for television and home entertainment" based on the Hellboy comic.
 Ron Perlman (Hellboy), Selma Blair (Liz Sherman), Doug Jones (Abe Sapien) and John Hurt (Professor Trevor "Broom" Bruttenholm) have all voiced their respective characters.
 Actress Peri Gilpin joined the cast as Professor Kate Corrigan.

 The first two 75-minute animated films, Sword of Storms and Blood and Iron, aired on Cartoon Network before being released on DVD.
 The first one aired on October 28, 2006, and the second aired on March 10, 2007.
+A "Hellboy 2 Pack" limited edition DVD set was released on July 1, 2008, that contained both films.

 Both stories have much more in common with the comic book Hellboy rather than the film — Abe Sapien is not psychic, for example, and the artwork and color palette is derived more from Mignola's original artwork.
 The DVD of Sword of Storms was released on February 6, 2007; it contains documentary material, commentary, and a Hellboy comic, "Phantom Limbs".
 Blood and Iron similarly contains a comic called "The Yearning".

-After the initial release, some stores included exclusive giveaways with copies of the Hellboy Animated: Blood and Iron DVD: